Chandan9898Kumar/TypeScript/src/DockerReadMe/DockerReaMe.md

 B. `docker run -it --rm -p 3000:3000 -v "${pwd}:/app" -v "container-volume:/app/node_modules" --name typescript-app typescript`

+C. `docker run -it --rm -p 3000:3000 -v "${pwd}:/app:ro" -v "container-volume:/app/node_modules" --name typescript-app typescript`

 **This approach uses two volume mounts:**

 1. The first mount `-v "${pwd}:/app"` syncs your local directory with the container.Here volume in your command ( $(pwd):/app) is actually a bind mount, not a volume, so it doesn't need a volume name as it's directly mapping your current directory to the container.
+   a.
+Mounts your current directory  ${pwd} to /app in the container .
+   b.
+Any changes in your local src folder will be reflected in the container . c.Changes made inside the container will appear in your local directory .

-2. A. The second mount `-v "/app/node_modules"` creates an anonymous volume for the node_modules directory, preventing it from being overwritten by the host's files
+2. A. The second mount `-v "/app/node_modules"` creates an anonymous volume for the node_modules directory, preventing it from being overwritten by the host's files.
+   a.
+Creates a separate volume for node_modules .
+   b.
+Prevents local node_modules from overwriting container's modules

 3. B. -v `"container-volume:/app/node_modules"` here `container-volume` is the name of the volume separated by `:`